mmfoged/OxphosMap/README.md

 # OxphosMap
-Mapping logFCs onto OXPHOS complexes
+Mapping logFCs onto one of 5 OXPHOS complexes using PyMOL.

 # Arguments